Ideas

 Four things.
 Some small, one that’s been keeping me up.

-This one has been bothering me for a while.
+This one had been bothering me for a while.

-Right now, if a grandmother flies in from Mexico City, or a family comes over from France, the whole app is in English.
+If a grandmother flies in from Mexico City, or a family comes over from France, the whole album was in English.
 The buttons, the guestbook prompts, the upload screen — all English.
 You scan the QR code at the venue and it opens in a language that isn’t yours.

-I keep thinking about that.
+I kept thinking about that.
 Someone who traveled ten hours to watch their family get married, trying to leave a message in a language they’re not comfortable in.

 Fonts